knowit/kubernetes-workshop/docs/_docs/workshop/configmap.md

 Load the configmap as environment variables in the front-end pod.

-We previously made the front end deployment using a `kubectl create deployment` comm The deployment for the front-end is by now the current YAML:
+The deployment for the front-end is by now the current YAML:

 ```yaml
 apiVersion: extensions/v1beta1